Nařízení REACH si klade za cíl zlepšit ochranu lidského zdraví a životního prostředí před riziky, která mohou představovat chemické látky.

 Note that for readability purposes, only the pictograms, signal words and hazard statements referred in more than 5% of the notifications under CLP are displayed.

 may cause cancer by inhalation,

-may damage the unborn child and is suspected of damaging fertility,
+may damage the unborn child,

 causes damage to organs through prolonged or repeated exposure,

 is very toxic to aquatic life with long lasting effects,